NextronSystems/analysis-cockpit-manual/administration/thor-cloud.rst

 If you delete a connection, the scans originating from that connection will **not** be deleted.
 You have to do this manually.
+Please see :ref:`maintenance/disk-space:deleting unneeded scans` for a reference on how to delete specific scans.

 Analyzing THOR Cloud Logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^